 If you can’t get Maternity Allowance, you might be able to get Employment and Support Allowance (ESA).

-Find out more, and find your nearest Jobcentre Plus, at GOV.UKOpens in a new window
+- If you live in England, find out more, and find your nearest Jobcentre PlusOpens in a new window, on GOV.UK.

-If you live in Northern Ireland, find your nearest Jobs & Benefits Office on nidirectOpens in a new window
+- If you live in Northern Ireland, find your nearest Jobs and Benefits OfficeOpens in a new window on nidirect.

 Child Benefit